- Purchase the complete Expat Arrivals Canada Guide (PDF)

 Canada has a large and thriving free-market economy, and though there is more government intervention here than in the USA, there is far less than in many European countries.
 Locals tend to be open minded and tolerant, and expat businesspeople can look forward to a welcoming working environment.

-English is generally spoken in business circles but it is very useful to speak some French if doing business in Quebec.
+English is generally spoken in business circles but it is very useful to speak some French, especially if doing business in Quebec.

 A handshake is the usual greeting but business associates in Quebec may greet one another with a kiss on the cheek.
 Business etiquette in Canada dictates the use of the formal titles of ‘Mr’ and ‘Ms’ during introductions, but Canadian businesspeople usually switch to a first-name basis fairly quickly.

 Women have the same rights as men and are increasingly occupying top-level positions.

 Business culture in Canada

-Canada is a massive country that claims an impressive multicultural make-up, but despite its size and diversity, expats can count on a few consistencies in its business culture.
+Canada is a massive country that claims an impressive multicultural make-up.
+Despite its size and diversity, expats can nevertheless count on a few consistencies in its business culture.

 Canadians value punctuality, and it is rude to be more than a few minutes late.
 However, it is also not appropriate to arrive too early and disrupt another person's schedule.
 Therefore, meticulous time-keeping is very important.

 Canadian management style tends to be less formal than in Europe, with managers preferring to be seen more as part of the team and less as aloof authority figures.
 Decisions ultimately rest with top executives, but input across all levels is highly valued.